aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-For the description of this property, please see [getEmbededImageNameInSvg()](../../com.aspose.cells/imageorprintoptions\#getEmbededImageNameInSvg--)
+Indicate the filename of embedded image in svg.
+This should be full path with directory like "c:\\\\xpsEmbedded"

 **Parameters:**
 | Parameter | Type | Description |